Exploration of Interpretability Techniques for Deep COVID-19 Classification using Chest X-ray Images: Materials and methods

-Deep Learning Important FeaTures or DeepLIFT proposed by \cite{shrikumar2017learning}, is a method for pixel-wise decomposing the output prediction of a neural network on a specific input.
-This is done by backpropagating the contributions of all neurons in the network to every feature of the input.
-DeepLIFT compares the activation of each neuron to its ‘reference activation’, and then assigns contribution scores based on the difference.
-DeepLIFT can also reveal dependencies which might be missed by other approaches, by optionally assigning separate considerations to positive and negative contributions.
-Unlike other gradient-based methods, it uses difference from reference, which permits DeepLIFT to propagate an importance signal even in situations like where the gradient is set to zero.
+\paragraph*{Input X Gradient:} Input X Gradient is an extension of the Saliency approach.
+Similarly to the saliency method of Simonyan et al.~\cite{simonyan2013deep}, this method of Kindermans et al.~\cite{kindermans2016investigating} also takes the gradients of the output with respect to the input, but additionally multiplies the gradients by the input feature values. \paragraph*{Guided Backpropagation:} Guided Backpropagation, also known as guided saliency, is another visualisation technique for deep learning classifiers.
+Guided backpropagation is a combination of vanilla backpropagation and deconvolution networks (DeConvNet)~\cite{mahendran2016salient}.
+In this method, only positive error signals are backpropagated, and the negative signals are set to zero while backpropagating through a ReLU unit~\cite{springenberg2014striving}. \paragraph*{Integrated Gradients:} Sundararajan et al.~\cite{sundararajan2017axiomatic} proposed a model interpretability technique, which assigns an importance score to each of the features of the input by approximating the integral of the gradients of the output for that input, along the path from the given references for the input. \paragraph*{DeepLIFT:} Deep Learning Important FeaTures or DeepLIFT, proposed by Shrikumar et al.~\cite{shrikumar2017learning}, is a method to pixel-wise decompose the output prediction of a neural network on a specific input.
+This involves backpropagating the contributions of all neurons in the network to every feature of the input.
+DeepLIFT compares the activation of each neuron to its "reference activation", and then assigns contribution scores based on the difference.
+DeepLIFT can also reveal dependencies that might be missed by other approaches by optionally assigning separate considerations to positive and negative contributions.
+Unlike other gradient-based methods, it uses difference from reference, which permits DeepLIFT to propagate an importance signal even in situations where the gradient is set to zero.